MonashBioinformaticsPlatform/varistran/README.md

 design <- model.matrix(~ strain + experiment.number)
 ```

+### Variance stabilizing transformation

 Say you have a count matrix `counts` and a design matrix `design`.
 To perform a variance stabilizing transformation:

 ```
 y <- varistran::vst(counts, design=design)
 ```

 By default, Anscombe's (1948) variance stabilizing transformation for the negative binomial distribution is used.
-This behaves like log2 for large counts (log2 Counts-Per-Million if `cpm=T` is given).
+This behaves like log2 for large counts (log2 Counts-Per-Million if `cpm=TRUE` is given).

 An appropraite dispersion is estimated with the aid of the design matrix.
 If omitted, this defaults to a column of ones, for blind estimation of the dispersion.
 This might slightly over-estimate the dispersion.
 A third possibility is to estimate the dispersion with edgeR.

+### Samesum transformation

+As of 2025, I am also experimenting with a new transformation method I call "samesum".

 ### Diagnostic plots